APPLICATION TIPS FOR STUDENTS

 As materials are prepared, students should keep in mind that the Goldwater Scholarship is awarded to those who show the greatest potential for becoming the United States’ next generation of research leaders in the natural sciences, mathematics and engineering.
 All elements of an application – from answers to the online questionnaire to the individuals whom students select to write letters of recommendation – should help the Foundation understand how the applicant intends to be one of these leaders.

-• Carefully read and review all of the application materials,
+• Carefully read and review all of the application materials.

-• Work with individuals who can assist and provide feedback throughout the application process (i.e., Goldwater CR, mentors and references),
+• Work with individuals who can assist and provide feedback throughout the application process (i.e., Goldwater CR, mentors and references).

-• Make certain the information provided is accurate and reported in a way that is asked for in the application,
+• Make certain the information provided is accurate and reported in a way that is asked for in the application.

 • Well in advance of deadlines, make certain all application materials are in order (i.e., check with the CR).

 • The Research Essay should not simply be a “slightly expanded” abstract that was used for another purpose.
 While the Research Essay might start out as an abstract, it needs to be much more.
-In addition to describing the research question, methodology, analysis and results, the Essay should clearly describe how the student was involved in the work and what specific contributions he/she made to the work.
+In addition to describing a research question, methodology, analysis and results, the Essay should clearly describe how the student was involved in the work and what specific contributions was made to the work.
 Future directions for the work or a new research initiative built on skills learned should be included.

 • Students should work with their faculty and research mentor(s) to ensure the Research Essay is scientifically accurate, uses appropriate scientific format, and provides an appropriate balance among the various elements that make up the Research Essay.

 Selecting letter writers and materials letters writers need: